 Projects and meetings including participants from three or more countries encourage learning about Europe.
 The different points-of-view of young European citizens contribute to advancing the European project.
 The European idea and democracy become solid realities.
 Furthermore, these meetings allow young people from third countries to get to know France, Germany and the European Union.

 In order to achieve these goals, the FGYO promotes a “pedagogy of difference”.
-This entails understanding cultural differences, so that young people manage to develop respect toward each other in an authentic and meaningful way, which forms the basis of lasting dialog.
+This entails understanding cultural differences, so that young people manage to develop respect toward each other in an authentic and meaningful way, which forms the basis of lasting dialogue.

 Changes in perspective generated by the plurality of participants and their many ways of viewing the world help young people to look at their prejudices and social events and policies with a critical eye, when these are placed in a wider context.
 Mutual understanding between young people from different countries rests on intensive communication.
 It not only serves to prevent crises and reinforces young people’s sense of identification with the European idea, but also gives them tangible proof that it is possible to commit to common values and goals beyond their own borders.